 Yes.
-The strategies that work the best ranges from simple distraction to hypnosis or behavioral therapy.
+When it comes to a fear of needles, strategies that work the best range from simple distraction to hypnosis or behavioral therapy.
 People of all ages can go through relatively short-term treatment to improve or overcome needle phobia.

 “For many people, once they’ve completed treatment, they’re done and the phobia no longer impacts their life, while others may need regular tune-ups to get back on track,” Rollins said.

 “The goal isn’t to learn to love needles.
 It’s to get to a place where you can get a shot or have blood taken with the mild discomfort everyone experiences.”

 She encourages people of all ages to seek help if they need it, especially kids who need to get vaccines frequently.

 “All kids can have a one-off experience with a shot where they are way more distressed than usual, but you know it’s turned into more of a phobia when the distress is happening more often than not, when everyone involved feels traumatized afterward, or if the child starts experiencing anxiety well before the doctor’s appointment,” Rollins said.